Is your book idea ready to be a book? Sign up for my list and explore your idea with the Book Spark Test.

 If your book idea feels important but still slightly out of focus, you do not have to figure it out alone.
 Begin with my Mini Blueprint Strategy Session, a focused session that helps you turn your idea into a clear one-page plan using the Blueprint for a Book method.

-It’s a simple way to clarify your reader, your message, and your next step before committing to a longer coaching engagement.
+It's a simple way to clarify who your book is for, what promise it makes, and what comes next before committing to a longer coaching engagement.

 Learn more about the Mini Blueprint Strategy Session

 For writers who want sustained support while planning, drafting, or revising their manuscript.
-Coaching provides ongoing editorial guidance, accountability, and partnership throughout the writing process.
-Various options are available, such as monthly coaching, intensive coaching programs, or manuscript evaluation.
+Coaching provides ongoing editorial guidance, accountability, partnership, and reader-centered feedback throughout the writing process.
+Various options are available, including monthly coaching, intensive coaching programs, and manuscript evaluation.

 → Explore book coaching options